 Today, many companies are undergoing a digital transformation.
 Artificial intelligence, cloud and mobile, and increased automation have given them the ability to transform every aspect of their business.
 The use of technology and digitization of every sector of business will have a fundamental impact on 2020 workplace trends.

 Even though there are massive changes being witnessed in our lives from technology, the workplace trends have been static.
 Many people still work in big offices, cubicles, and at the same desk and computer every single day.

 Furthermore, many people still think that a proper professional career is one where you wake up in the morning and report to work.
 But that might no longer be the case.

 Death of the Office – Dream or Reality?

 The global workplace by 2020 is going to be less centralized, extremely mobile and more flexible.
 In the future, you will easily work from the comfort of your own home without having to report physically to your office.

-Even more interesting, the future workplace will be more virtual, and there will be tools to monitor whether employees are actually working or not.
+Surveys show that telecommuting is already on the rise.
+So, the future workplace will be more virtual, and there will be tools to monitor whether employees are actually working or not.

-Technologies and tools like Dropbox, and other file sharing platforms are already making life easier.
+Technologies and tools like Dropbox, and other file-sharing platforms are already making life easier.
 In the future, these tools are going to enable you to work with anyone, anytime, and anywhere.